 The detailed financial management responsibilities of the Chief Executive are set out in the Financial Regulations.
-Specifically the Chief Executive will:
+Specifically, the Chief Executive will:

-- Manage the budget, in compliance with Financial Regulations and Procurement Regulations, and in consultation with the Chief Finance Officer. - Ensure that arrangements are in place for the management and security of assets in accordance with the requirements of Financial Regulations. - To consider whether, in consultation with the Chief Finance Officer, to provide indemnity and/or insurance to the Police and Crime Commissioner, individual staff of the Commissioner, Independent Members and Custody Visitors, in accordance with the Local Authorities (Indemnities for Members and Officers) Order 2004 and to deal with or make provision to deal with other matters arising from any proceedings relating to them. - To prepare and review a scheme of expenses for approval by the Police and Crime Commissioner.
+- Manage the budget, in compliance with Financial Regulations and Procurement Regulations, and in consultation with the Joint Chief Finance Officer. - Ensure that arrangements are in place for the management and security of assets in accordance with the requirements of Financial Regulations. - To consider whether or not, in consultation with the Joint Chief Finance Officer, to provide indemnity and/or insurance to the Police and Crime Commissioner, individual staff of the Commissioner, Legally Qualified Chairs, Independent Panel Members and Independent Custody Visitors.
+This is in accordance with the Local Authorities (Indemnities for Members and Officers) Order 2004; and to deal with or make provision to deal with other matters arising from any proceedings relating to them. - To prepare and review a scheme of expenses for approval by the Chief Executive.